Skip to main content

 Once you submit your report, diagnosticians at Forest Research will review it.
 They may contact you to request additional details.

-Any suspected findings of regulated pests or pathogens, such as Phytophthora pluvialis, will be sent to our Tree Health Officers for follow-up.
+Any suspected findings of regulated pests or pathogens will be sent to our Tree Health Officers for follow-up.

-Restrictions apply in Scotland to manage Phytophthora pluvialis
+Restrictions no longer apply in Scotland to manage Phytophthora pluvialis

-A risk assessment conducted by the UK Plant Health Risk Group classed Phytophthora pluvialis as a GB quarantine pest.
+An initial risk assessment conducted by the UK Plant Health Risk Group in 2021 concluded that Phytophthora pluvialis met the criteria to be treated as a GB quarantine pest, allowing controls and statutory measures to be introduced while further research was undertaken.

-The UK Plant Health Risk Register entry for Phytophthora pluvialis has links to the rapid Pest Risk Analysis conducted in 2022
+The UK Plant Health Risk Register entry for Phytophthora pluvialis has links to the Pest Risk Analysis information:

 UK Risk Register Details for Phytophthora pluvialis (UK Plant Health Risk Register website)